copiousfreetime/try-them-all/posts/02_dataset_quality.md

  >wallpaper < |     5
 ```

-<em>That || operator is the SQL string concatenation operator, we're using it here to visually show us the padding.</em>
+<em>That || operator is the SQL string concatenation operator, its used here to visually show us the padding.</em>

 Yup -- looks like there might be something to this -- [I asked Unsplash about it](https://github.com/unsplash/datasets/issues/13).
-There's a whole lot of text fields in the Unsplash data, and like I said, humans, we never enter data consistently.
+There's a whole lot of text fields in the Unsplash data, and like I said, humans never enter data consistently.
 Turns out this is a known factor in this dataset and [they are are open to community input](https://github.com/unsplash/datasets/issues/13#issuecomment-672635482):

   > I believe that having clean fields is important.
 We might and will probably get to normalizing the location fields at some point in the future, it's just not really planned yet.
 I'll keep you and everyone posted on this issue as soon as we have a plan to tackle it
   >